What Is A Dovetail In A Drawer?

 Another advantage of the machinery at Probox is the ability to produce “traditional” dovetails with pins wider than the sockets.
 This makes the dovetail joints more handcrafted in appearance and is favoured by cabinet makers trying to get away from a “mass-produced” image.

-Plywood is constructed using solid birch veneers and then overlaid with a quality birch face veneer on either side and offers a high-quality face finish and high structural stability.
-Birch Ply is not a solid wood, but it is a cheaper alternative, running at 25% cheaper than solid oak.
+Plywood is constructed using solid birch veneers and then overlaid with a quality birch face veneer on either side and has a high-quality face finish and high structural stability.
+Drawers made from birch ply are not actually solid wood, but it is a cheaper alternative, running at 25% cheaper than solid oak.
 The nature of the layers in the timber construction means that dovetail joints reveal an aesthetically pleasing pattern from the end grain.

 Often, due to the bespoke nature of a kitchen or furniture project, each set of drawer boxes is made bespoke to match that particular project.
 Select the matching timber type and the size of the drawer.